 Factor 4: War in the Middle East

 As if the federal government had not stuck it to these consumers enough with the 12-cent tax hike, it further aggravates the gas prices in California by creating uncertainty in the Middle East.
 Missile strikes in Syria, an unclear policy on invasion or retaliation, and a rapidly disintegrating situation in Iraq all make commodity traders nervous.
 When commodity traders get nervous, the price of oil on the international market goes up.
 As discussed in Factor 2, oil is a supply input for the manufacture of gasoline.
 This means that the sequence of supply and demand events described in Factor 2 also apply here.
-The supply curve will shift left, the equilibrium price will rise and consumers are still bearing the tax burden and paying a price higher than equilibrium that lies along the original demand curve.
+The supply curve will shift left, the equilibrium price will rise and consumers are still bearing the tax burden and paying a price higher than the equilibrium that lies along the original demand curve.

 Factor 5: Switch to Summer Gas

 Again, the well-meaning environmental regulations in California serve to create higher prices and financial strain for California’s consumers.
 “Summer Gas” is a specific blend of gasoline used only in California during the high demand summer months.
 This blend is costlier to produce than the lower demand winter gas.
 Higher manufacturing costs, of course, mean that the supply curve will once again shift to the left.
-This creates an even higher short run equilibrium price for the consumer, who once again bears the tax burden from Factor 1 and pays a price for gas along the original demand curve.
+This creates an even higher short-run equilibrium price for the consumer, who once again bears the tax burden from Factor 1 and pays a price for gas along the original demand curve.

 Gas prices are always higher for Californians in the summer months, but this summer a demand shift (Factor 1) combined with three successive supply shifts to create an astronomical equilibrium price and an even higher price paid by consumers.
 Is there any light at the end of the tunnel for Californians?
-Well, of course summer will end eventually, which will at the very least eliminate Factor 5 from the equation.
-More importantly though, consumers’ demand for gasoline is only inelastic in the short run.
-In the long run consumers are able to temper their demand for gasoline by buying more fuel-efficient cars, joining carpools and ride-share programs, or taking advantage of public transportation.
+Well, of course, summer will end eventually, which will at the very least eliminate Factor 5 from the equation.
+More importantly, though, consumers’ demand for gasoline is only inelastic in the short run.
+In the long run, consumers are able to temper their demand for gasoline by buying more fuel-efficient cars, joining carpools and ride-share programs, or taking advantage of public transportation.
 This long-run trend towards greater elasticity will shift some, if not most, of the tax burden onto the gasoline suppliers, further easing the prices faced by California drivers.

 *In no way does Fremont College promise or guarantee employment or level of income/wages.